leomil72/pRNG/README.txt

 MEGA2560 boards didn't deactivate the watchdog at the microcontroller’s startup leading to a board that will freeze itself in a neverending loop caused by eternal resets.
-To solve this problem, users that want to use pRNG have to change the bootloader with one that it isn’t affected by this issue.
-The bootloader can be downloaded by this page: https://github.com/arduino/Arduino-stk500v2-bootloader/tree/master/goodHexFiles
+To solve this problem, users of such boards that want to use pRNG have to change the bootloader with one that it isn’t affected by this issue.
+The fixed bootloader is bundled with any of the newer releases of the Arduino software at this folder:
+/hardware/arduino/avr/bootloades/stk500v2
+or, in case you are using an older release of the IDE, can be downloaded by this page: https://github.com/arduino/Arduino-stk500v2-bootloader/tree/master/goodHexFiles